harmonify/movie-reservation-system/docs/dev/user-service/event-driven-architecture.md

 # Event-Driven Architecture

+> P.S.
+Read [this document](./cdc-and-transactional-outbox.md) first to understand the context of this document.

 This document outlines the pros and cons of different approaches when building this system with event-driven architecture mindset.

 ## Sending Account Verification Email